liamradley1/RSA-Algorithm/README.md

 # RSA Algorithm
 - Basic implementation of the RSA Algorithm in Python.
+Uses ASCII representation of characters to utilise the cipher.

-- Also gives a separate implementation using PKCS01_OAEP padding, as basic RSA still allows attributes like the number of occurrences of a   particular character used to be visible.
+- Also gives a separate implementation using PKCS01_OAEP padding, requiring messages to be changed into byte form.
+  Cryptograhically necessary as basic RSA still allows attributes like the number of occurrences of a particular character used to be visible.

 - Generates keys using subroutine in Python's RSA library, or via a separate method in key_gen.py.